kopringo/SRL-Handbook/content/submissions.rst

 input instances in a single test case by proper input / output specification design.
 Look at the following problem description:

+.. admonition:: Example
+  :class: note

+   You can make up your own admonition too.

         <div class="example-box">
           <p>For a positive integer *n* calculate the value of the sum of all positive integers that are not greater than *n* i.e. *1 + 2 + 3 + ... + n*.
 For example when *n = 5* then the correct answer is *15*.</p>